 The cardholder is required to read the Procurement Credit Card Policy and adhere to all P-Card policies and procedures.
 Individuals must complete the application form and sign a Cardholder Agreement Form before a P-Card can be released.
 All newly issued P-Cards are mailed directly from US Bank to the Credit Card Program Administrator at Strategic Procurement Services (SPS) for establishment in the P-Card settlement system.
 Cards can then be collected and require reconciliation training completed by contacting and arranging an appointment with the SPS Credit Card Program Assistant who can be found in the contact list above.

 The standard application process time is less than three weeks from the submission of applicant data to receipt of the card.
 The P-Card application form can be downloaded (P-Card Application) and must be filled out in its entirety, including both yours and a supervisors signature (who has authority to sign on the account), before it is sent to SPS.
 As per the Procurement Card Policy the maximum single transaction limit is $5000 and the maximum monthly transaction limit is $20000.

+The cardholder will be contacted by SPS Department once their new card has been received.
+Cardholders will have 10 business days to pickup their card, registered it and receive the required reconciliation training.
+If cards are not picked up within the 10 business their card will closed and returned to issuing financial institution.
 After receiving a P-Card and signing a receipt form, which states how the card is to be used and reconciled, cardholders will need to activate the card before they will be able to use it.
 P-cards need to be activated within 24 hours of receipt.
 To activate a procurement card follow the instructions that are received in the envelope with the card.

 Like the rest of the Access Online features, self-registration has been designed to be intuitive; however, to ensure a positive experience, here are a few helpful hints: